 Professor Louisa Jorm is the Foundation Director of the Centre for Big Data Research in Health at UNSW Sydney.
 She has worked in senior leadership roles in both government and academia, and is an international leader in big data health research, specifically applying advanced analytic methods to large-scale routinely collected data, including hospital inpatient and medical claims data.
 Jorm has also led the development of the UNSW Master of Science in Health Data Science, the first such program in the southern hemisphere.
 She is a high-profile advocate for more and better use of routinely collected health data for research.

-Scientia Professor Anushka Patel is a Professor of Medicine at UNSW Sydney and a practicing cardiologist.
-As the Vice-Principal Director and Chief Scientist of The George Institute for Global Health, she has a key role in developing and supporting global strategic initiatives across the organisation.
+Professor Anushka Patel is a Professor of Medicine at UNSW Sydney and the Chief Executive Officer of The George Institute for Global Health.
+She has a key role in developing and supporting global strategic initiatives across the organisation.
 Her personal research focuses on developing innovative solutions for affordable and effective cardiovascular care in both the community and acute care hospital settings.
 Patel currently leads research projects relating to these interests in Australia and in partnerships internationally.

 Associate Professor Joseph Powell is a leading biomedical researcher and statistical geneticist.
 He has published leading research on new mathematical theories in population genetics, and led one of the world's largest research programs into the relationship between genetic variation, the expression of genes, and their impact on disease.
 In 2015 he founded his own group at the Institute for Molecular Bioscience where he pioneered the use of single cell sequencing, bringing in the first high-throughput systems to Australia and leading the Australian contribution to the Human Cell Atlas.
 In 2018 Powell was recruited to head the newly launched Garvan-Weizmann Centre for Cellular Genomics, where he has established research programs in both fundamental and translational research across oncology, immunology, stem cells, and lung disease.